A family-owned business with over 25 years of experience.

 Hans Hedemann Surf School began offering lessons at the Kaimana Beach Hotel with activities desks at the Sheraton, Outrigger, and Park Shore.
 In 2018, Hans Hedemann Surf School opened its shop at the Queen Kapiolani Hotel, servicing all Waikiki hotels by offering complimentary transportation to and from any Waikiki Hotel.
 From Queen Kapiolani Hotel, we take our students to the mellow end of Waikiki surfing at Queen’s Beach, known for its consistent waves and longer rides.

-Soon after, HHSurf also teaches in the home of professional surfing competitions like the Triple Crown, Pipeline Pro, and the Eddie on the North Shore of Oahu, at the Lanieakea Beach.
+Soon after, HHSurf also teaches in the home of professional surfing competitions like the Triple Crown, Pipeline Pro, and the Eddie on the North Shore of Oahu, at the Laniakea Beach.